-- Monitor clinical sites for compliance with GCP and ICH guidelines, including completion of regulatory documents and proper completion of case report forms;
+- Monitor clinical research sites for compliance with GCP and ICH guidelines, including completion of regulatory documents and proper completion of case report forms;

 - Conduct remote source data verification of CRF critical data elements;

-- Screen all adverse events for seriousness and facilitate the AE/SAE reporting process to ensure that all adverse events are reported to the study sponsor and all participating site IRBs;
+- Screen all adverse events for seriousness and facilitate the AE/SAE reporting process to ensure that all adverse events are reported to the research study sponsor and all participating site IRBs;

 - Academic knowledge in a health science discipline, that is generally associated with a bachelor’s degree;

 - At least 3 years’ experience in clinical research, preferably as a project manager;